IRLL/HIPPO_Gym/README.md

    };

 ```
-If you aren’t familiar with hashmaps, don’t worry about how this works; but rather understand that every time we reference this function inside our game.js, we reference it as `this.sendMessage(“routeKey”, {data: wishToSend}` and example usage for this can be shown here, where we send a message under the “start” routeKey to trigger the userID dynamoDB update process.
-We first define our routekey = “start”, and then use a hashmap to send whatever form of data we want (we chose userID and projectID here).
-This part is standard in all experiments and will be done for you in the boilerplate code.
-We typically run this code after we establish a valid connection to our websocket server.
+If you aren’t familiar with hashmaps, don’t worry about how this works; but rather understand that every time we reference this function inside our game.js, we reference it as `this.sendMessage(“routeKey”, {data: wishToSend}`.
+An example usage for this is shown bellow, where we send a message under the “start” routeKey to trigger the userID dynamoDB update process.
+We first define our routeKey = “start”, and then use a hashmap to send whatever form of data we want (we chose userID and projectID here).
+This part is standard start in all experiments and will be done for you in the boilerplate code.
+We typically run this code after we establish a valid connection to our Websocket server.

 ```javascript
 this.sendMessage("start",{
              userId: USER_ID,